South Highpoint, Florida

 South Highpoint is a census-designated place (CDP) in Pinellas County, Florida, United States.
-The population was 5,195 at the 2010 census.
+As of the 2020 census, South Highpoint had a population of 5,018.

 Geography

-South Highpoint is located at (27.907596, -82.713878).
-Located within the unincorporated community of Highpoint, it is adjacent to the city of Largo.
+South Highpoint is located within the unincorporated community of Highpoint, it is adjacent to the city of Largo.

 According to the United States Census Bureau, the CDP has a total area of 2.6 sqkm, all land.